FindArticles FindArticles

 SHARE

-If monthly cloud fees keep creeping into your budget, this one-time offer is hard to ignore: FolderFort is selling lifetime access to 2TB of cloud storage for $119.99.
-Pay once, get a sizable vault for files, photos, and projects—without the meter running.
+If monthly cloud costs are a perpetual thorn in your side, here’s one hard-to-ignore one-time offer: FolderFort has a lifetime subscription to 2TB of cloud storage on sale for $119.99.
+Pay once, get a large vault for files, photos and projects — no meter running.

 Table of Contents